IBM-Cloud/docs/services/DevOpsInsights/jenkins_integration.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Integrating DevOps Insights with Jenkins (Experimental)
+# Integrating {{site.data.keyword.DRA_short}} with Jenkins (Experimental)
 {: #toolchain_configure_jenkins}

-After you define the policies for {{site.data.keyword.DRA_full}} to monitor, you can add {{site.data.keyword.DRA_short}} to a toolchain and configure a continuous delivery pipeline.
+After you define the policies for {{site.data.keyword.DRA_full}} to monitor, you can add it to a toolchain and configure a continuous delivery pipeline.
 {:shortdesc}

 You can integrate {{site.data.keyword.DRA_short}} into one Jenkins project or across several related Jenkins projects by installing a plugin.
 After you install the plugin, you can set quality gates and view analytic data in {{site.data.keyword.DRA_short}}.